 - Temperature - About 69 to 75 degrees Fahrenheit maximum during the day and cooler at night

-- Humidity - About 70 percent; mist the cage and salamander with water throughout the day.
+- Humidity - About 70 percent; mist the cage and your salamander with water throughout the day.

-Since this species prefers cooler temperatures, a heati source is probably not needed.
+Since this species prefers cooler temperatures, a heat source is probably not needed.
 An ultraviolet light is not recommended since it may make the environment too hot.
-This species also secretes a lot of waste, so the water should be changed every few day.
+This species also secretes a lot of waste, so the water should be changed every few days.

 The skin of these salamanders is soft and sensitive even to substances on your hands.
 They do not like to be handled, so keep it to a minimum.
 If you must pick up your pet to clean his cage, gently scoop him up from underneath with both hands and fully support the entire length of his body.

 National Geographic indicates that this salamander is a carnivore and only eats meat in the form of insects, worms, frogs and sometimes other salamanders.
 In captivity, you can feed them:

 - Wax worms

 This diet is similar that of the bearded dragon, although tiger salamanders tend to eat less.
 These food sources should be dusted every few feedings with calcium powder and vitamins which are available at your local pet supply store.